Welsberg-Taisten

 Welsberg-Taisten ([ˈvɛlsbɛrɡ ˈtaɪstn̩]; Monguelfo-Tesido [moŋˈɡwɛlfo ˈteːzido]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 60 km northeast of the city of Bolzano.

 Geography

 As of November 30, 2010, it had a population of 2,809 and an area of 46.6 km2.

 Welsberg-Taisten borders the following municipalities: Prags, Rasen-Antholz, Olang, Gsies, and Niederdorf.

 Frazioni

-The municipality of Welsberg-Taisten contains the frazioni (parishes) Ried (Novale), Wiesen (Prati), Unterrain (Riva di Sotto) and Taisten (Tesido).
+The municipality of Welsberg-Taisten contains the frazioni (parishes) Welsberg (Monguelfo), Ried (Novale), Wiesen (Prati), Unterrain (Riva di Sotto) and Taisten (Tesido).
 Taisten lies 1212 m above sea level in the Puster Valley, east of Bruneck.

 History

 Coat-of-arms

 The emblem is quarterly argent and sable.
 It is the arms of the Earls of Welsberg, whose castle was in the municipality, which gave to the village its name.
 The emblem was adopted in 1932.

 Society

 Linguistic distribution

-According to the 2011 census, 95.08% of the population speak German, 4.57% Italian and 0.35% Ladin as first language.
+According to the 2024 census, 91.33% of the population speak German, 8.41% Italian and 0.27% Ladin as first language.